 Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the City Clerk.

-You can also personally go to the City Clerk’s office, complete a written application, and vote an absentee ballot prior to election day during the hours specified for casting an absentee ballot.
+You can also personally go to the City Clerk’s office for an Absentee Ballot Application or to vote an absentee ballot prior to election day during the hours specified for casting an absentee ballot.